Faculty Directors, Fellows, and Staff

 Professor of Law

-Emma Kaufman teaches and writes about criminal law, constitutional law, and the administrative state.
-Her scholarship has appeared or is forthcoming in peer-reviewed academic journals and leading law reviews, including the Harvard Law Review, Michigan Law Review, University of Chicago Law Review, and Yale Law Journal.
-Her book, Punish and Expel: Border Control, Nationalism, and the New Purpose of the Prison (Oxford University Press), drew on a year of ethnographic research inside men’s prisons to offer a new account of the relationship between punishment and immigration enforcement.
+Emma Kaufman teaches and writes about criminal law, constitutional law, and administrative law.
+Her recent work focuses on criminal jurisdiction and the evolution of criminal procedure rights.
+Her scholarship has appeared in peer-reviewed academic journals and leading law reviews, including the Harvard Law Review and the Yale Law Journal.
+Her first book, Punish and Expel (Oxford University Press), drew on a year of ethnographic research in men’s prisons to explore the relationship between punishment and immigration enforcement.
 In 2022, she received the law school’s Podell Distinguished Teaching Award.

 Current Fellows